 Watermarks are seen EVERYWHERE--literally.
 Your watermarks will be placed on every single photo you make for social media, blog posts and other mass produced photography projects, so they better be designs you adore!
 They should somehow tie into the logo (we chose a simple "FF" with swirly watercolor background and the designated typeface).

 If you have a blog, you may want to consider investing in some post signatures that are super cute, quick way to "sign off" a post as well as help differentiate the individual bloggers in the case of a blogging team.
 Emma preferred gold, and I often prefer mint, so choosing our signature colors wasn't a hassle.
 Of course, the signatures should also somehow tie into the look/feel.
+Later on, after receiving Riana's quick designs, we decided to alter these signatures ourselves so they better fit in with our loopy script of choice that was determined shortly after.

 This is a commonly discussed option for brands and businesses--do you have any iconic prints or images that you'd like to use?
 For us, our only icon is the heart (used above in our signatures).
 The elephant would be an icon for PLUSH Events, featured below.
 For some people, it's a pineapple, a cactus, a soda can.
 Any thematic element that will repeat in the form of an icon needs to be included in your style guide.